TV Pop Diaries

 judgement on the week’s new releases, with a guest appearance by one of the artists

-whose work was reviewed / criticised.
-The act had to sit behind the set in what became
+whose work had just been reviewed/criticised.
+The poor mug had to sit behind the

-known as The Hot Seat.
-Since there was usually an even number of jurors there could
+set in what became known as The Hot Seat.
+Since there was usually an even number

-be an draw between hit and miss, so the panel was complemented by an audience panel
+of jurors there could be an draw between hit and miss, so the panel was complemented

-made up of three members of that week’s audience who also imparted their opinion
+by an audience panel made up of three members of that week’s audience who also imparted

-the Hit-
+board, called the Hit-

 Only fifty seconds of each song would be played, but not only singles were played, some LP tracks were also included.

-to Saturday going head-
+Monday to Saturday which meant it was now going head-

 In autumn 1959 the idea of a twice-